groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/audio.md

 loadOptions.SetAudioConnector(new AudioConnector());
 using (Converter converter = new Converter("sample.mp3", () => loadOptions))
 {
-    // Set the convert options for PDF format AudioConvertOptions options = new AudioConvertOptions {
+    // Set the convert options for FLAC format AudioConvertOptions options = new AudioConvertOptions {
         Format = AudioFileType.Flac
     };